Is Taroko Gorge Open? What to Know for Visiting in 2026

 Entrance arch to Taroko Gorge

-This is because 2024 was an awful year for natural disasters in Taiwan.
-After the earthquake, Typhoon Gaemi caused further damage in July.
+2024 was an awful year for natural disasters in Taiwan.
+After the big earthquake, Typhoon Gaemi caused further damage in July.

-Then, the unusually late-season Typhoon Kong-Rey caused even more damage at the end of October and start of November.
+Then, the unusually late-season Typhoon Kong-Rey caused even more damage at the end of October and start of November of 2024.
+In September 2025, Typhoon Ragasa caused a barrier lake to overflow and flood Guangfu township south of Hualien city, but there was no major damage in Taroko Gorge.

 Looking across a river at a large shrine on the valley wall, with a waterfall pouring down from it